gitter-badger/admin-docs/README.md

 Create PDF from Latex (de):
 `make -e SPHINXOPTS="-D language='de'" latexpdf`

 If you try to create artifacts in both languages right after each other, the PDF creation might fail.
-Then simply clean up the build directory and run the creation command again.
+Then simply clean up the build directory (`make clean`) and run the creation command again.
-`make clean`